Frequently Asked Questions

 We take the security of our platform very seriously.
 Our development team has decades of experience building security applications for the cloud.
 Please visit our security page to learn more about security at Automox.

-Automox can natively patch and manage any laptop, desktop, server, VM, or container that runs most recent builds of Windows, Mac, and Linux.
+Automox can natively patch and manage any laptop, desktop, server, VM, or container that runs most recent builds of Windows, macOS, and Linux.
 In general, any device that can securely connect to the Internet and run PowerShell/bash commands can use Automox.
 Mobile devices, including Android and Apple phones, as well as IoT devices, are not currently supported.

-Running auto updates is like dividing your security policy up among each of your employees, and hoping that they patch and maintain their individual systems.
+Running automatic updates is like dividing your security policy up among each of your employees, and hoping that they patch and maintain their individual systems.
 This approach can work for individual machines, but often fails at scale.
 Human behavior takes over, and machines miss patches or ignore critical updates, greatly increasing attack vectors.

-Running only Auto Updates creates risks and inefficiencies for your entire organization:
+Running only auto updates creates risks and inefficiencies for your entire organization:

 100% of Automox customers using other patching methods found and fixed existing critical patches with Automox.